ewan-lister/EE-399/Homework/HW4/README.md

             if (i + 1) % 20 == 0:
                 print ('Epoch [{}/{}], Step [{}/{}], Loss: {:.4f}'.format(epoch+1, num_epochs, i+1, 20, loss.item()))

+check error on training data and middle 10 points

     check_train_test_error(x_train, y_train, x_test, y_test)

 ### (iv) Compare the models fit in homework one to the neural networks in (ii) and (iii)